w224lin/Leetcode-Greedy/README.md

 # Leetcode-Greedy
 Some classic algorithm problem on Leet code about Greedy question.
-Keep update
+Keep updated.